slvlirnoff/my-phaser-template/README.md

 ===============================================================================

-NOTICE: This project is considered in an early development stage and is not suitable for general usage yet.
+NOTICE: This project is considered in an early development stage and is not suitable for general use yet.

 A project template for [Phaser][phsr] games, featuring Traceur Compiler and localForage.